 Kids under 12 attend the festival for free.

 *Cancellation policy: All ticket sales are considered refundable less processing fees up to noon CDT Friday, July 15th.
 Tickets are considered non-refundable and non-transferable after this deadline.
 If you are unable to attend the event or wish to request a refund, all refund requests must be received by 12 p.m.
 CDT July 15th by emailing us with the subject line reading “Refund.”
 To begin the refund process, please include the following information:

 Full name on the card used to register the above

 Please note that refunds can take up to fourteen (14) days to process.
 Refunds will be the ticket costs minus the processing fees.
 Processing fees vary.

 Accessibility: Not all events will be wheelchair accessible—including some unpaved, uneven terrain.
 We will have an accessible driving tour with Freya MacGregor of Birdability as a Saturday option.
 Also, the Joe Farm will have a tractor pulling a trailer with hay bales for those who don’t want to walk around the fields.
 Our afternoon, indoor option at the Greensboro office will be in a historic but accessible house with an accessible bathroom.

-Food: Food will be available on Friday night at Lions Park for our kick-off event.
-Abadir’s Pastry will be available at their new space, (902 Whelan St.) The Stable, M&M Mustang, Sakura Hibachi, Nick’s Crispy Chicken, and Mi Tenampa Mexican Restaurant are all great options downtown.
+Food: A catfish food truck will be available on Friday night at Lions Park for our kick-off event.
+Abadir’s will be available on Saturday from 10 a.m.–2p.m. at the Martin Stewart Building, (1014 Whelan St).
+The Stable, M&M Mustang, Sakura Hibachi, and Nick’s Crispy Chicken are all great options downtown for both days.